The Red In the Sky Is Ours (1992)

-"The Architects" begins with a simpler approach, being more straight-forward and fast-paced.
+"The Architects" begins with a simpler approach, being more straight-forward and

-a lengthy sonic journey.
+after such a lengthy sonic journey.

 This is followed by "Stardrowned", which takes a similar path.
-There's some odd feeling,
+There's some odd

+a bit.
 The thrashier sections aren't as significant, in my view.

-"Blood of the Sunsets" has a strange piece with vocals and drums, very briefly, without
+"Blood of the Sunsets" has a strange piece with vocals and drums, very briefly,

-Tomas has achieved.
+that Tomas has achieved.
 But the tremolo melodies save this, maintaining the dark thread that runs throughout the entire album.